Economic and Political Overview

 Main Sectors of Industry

-Malta, the smallest economy in the Eurozone, boasts one of the most skilled, less expensive, flexible, and multilingual labor forces in Europe.
-Its economy is highly industrialized and service-based, while the agricultural sector only represents 0.9% of the GDP and employs around 1% of the workforce (World Bank, latest data available).
+Malta, the smallest economy in the Eurozone, boasts one of the most skilled, less expensive, flexible, and multilingual labour forces in Europe.
+Its economy is highly industrialized and service-based, while the agricultural sector only represents 0.7% of the GDP and employs around 1.1% of the workforce (World Bank, latest data available).
 According to the latest Census of Agriculture, in the period 2010-2020, the number of agricultural holdings decreased by 14.8%, to 10,449 (of which 41.4% produce solely for their own consumption).
 Malta produces less than a quarter of its food needs and has limited freshwater supplies and scarce energy sources; the main crops being potatoes, green peppers, grapes, cauliflower, tomatoes, wheat, barley, and citrus.
-Figures on the marketed output value produced by the agricultural sector in Malta during 2022 reveal an increase of 10.7% year-on-year to a total of EUR 135.5 million.
+In 2023, the local agricultural sector's output grew by 2.4% compared to the previous year, reaching EUR 138.7 million.
+The sector's intermediate consumption, which includes most expenses incurred during the production processes, rose by 3.2%, totalling EUR 87.2 million in 2023.
+The gross value added of the agricultural sector increased by 1.0% over the previous year, reaching EUR 51.6 million (data NSO).

-The industrial sector employs 17% of the workforce and represents 12.5% of the GDP.
+The industrial sector employs 17.6% of the workforce and represents 11.7% of the GDP.
 Malta does not have any mineral or energy reserves and is thus completely dependent on imports in this field.
-Its economy is primarily based on manufacturing, especially microchips and pharmaceutical products.
-The World Bank estimates that the manufacturing sector accounts for more than 7% of GDP.
+Its industrial sector is primarily based on manufacturing, especially microchips and pharmaceutical products.
+Malta's chemicals industry, although smaller in scale compared to larger manufacturing hubs, plays a crucial role in the country's economy and supports several other sectors, including pharmaceuticals, construction, and manufacturing.
+The World Bank estimates that the manufacturing sector accounts for around 6% of GDP.

-Malta has put a lot of hard work into promoting its services and succeeded in becoming one of the main service centers in the Mediterranean region.
-Nowadays, the tertiary sector represents 78.9% of the GDP and employs 82% of the workforce.
+Malta has put a lot of hard work into promoting its services and succeeded in becoming one of the main service centres in the Mediterranean region.
+Nowadays, the tertiary sector represents 80.6% of the GDP and employs 81.3% of the workforce.
 The financial sector is the most important, managing assets equivalent to more than 500% of GDP and contributing about 15% of public revenues.
 Malta was the first EU state to regulate the online gaming industry and has become a significant iGaming hub in the region.
 The tourism sector is the economic engine of the country, and its direct contribution to GDP (around 15%) is among the highest in the EU.
-The sector was strongly affected by the COVID-19 crisis, but it has recovered: in 2023, the country welcomed a record number of inbound tourists, exceeding the 3 million mark, up by 8.3% compared to the 2019 figures (data Malta’s Tourism).
-The national banking system comprises 24 banks, only three of which are Maltese majority-owned; as such, around 62% of the banking sector’s total assets of around EUR 40.4 billion are foreign-owned.
-There are six core domestic banks, whose assets (just below EUR 26 billion) represent 200.6% of Malta’s GDP (EBF, latest data available).
+The sector was strongly affected by the COVID-19 crisis, but it has recovered: in 2024, the country welcomed a record number of inbound tourists (3.56 million), with a total expenditure of EUR 3.3 billion (up by 23.1% y-o-y – data NSO).
+Over the past three decades, Malta's banking sector has expanded from four retail banks to 21 licensed banks by the end of 2023, with only three being Maltese majority-owned.
+The others are owned by entities from various EU and non-EU countries, including Austria, Belgium, Greece, Kuwait, Qatar, Turkey, and the UK.
+Over 60% of the sector’s assets, totalling around EUR 46 billion, are foreign-owned.
+Six core domestic banks hold assets worth EUR 32.8 billion, representing 169% of Malta’s GDP, and employ 81% of the sector’s workforce, around 5,532 people.
+Two of these banks dominate the local market, controlling 64% of the assets (data European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services